MIRA is built for professionals handling sensitive documents and proprietary data. Every architectural decision reflects that.Documentation Index

 Verifying privacy

-Because MIRA is fully open source, you can verify every privacy claim by reading the source:
+Because MIRA is fully open source, you can verify every privacy claim by reading the source:- Telemetry: search for